MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

 # The study case is divided as follows:

-## 1. Load the dataset, scrubbing and explore the data by making some visualizations
+## 1. Load the dataset, scrub and explore the data by making some visualizations
 _Methodology: python_

 ## 2. Headcount segmentation: